StephanMusgrave/unipop/README.md

 Login Page - email address + password / Facebook login

+[NTH] Search by location for items near to me
 Rule to keep items for sale fresh - 48hrs days after first I want it click - post is automatically removed from view and deleted 48hrs after that unless seller confirms item still available - reset each time a negotiation is ended by wither seller or buyer

 Once seller clicks ‘sold’ then for unsuccessful buyers who were waiting - item shows as sold on their dashboard.